muhnschein/clove/docs/SCOPE.md

 - UDP tracker announces (Prop 160, finalized 2025-06).
 Deferred; requires Datagram2/3 support end-to-end (router, SAM lib, trackers).
 HTTP announces work everywhere today.
 Revisit when tracker deployment exists.
 - BitTorrent v2 (BEP 52), uTP, Local Peer Discovery, IP-based anything.
 - Embedded router.
 We require an external router exposing SAMv3 (i2pd or Java I2P).
 - Any platform that is not modern Linux (§0).
-Not Windows, not macOS, not the BSDs, not a kernel older than 6.12.
-No portability layer, no graceful degradation to a build without Landlock and `seccomp`.
 - A daemon-less one-shot download mode (think `clove fetch`).
 It would need a second lifecycle (session setup, download, teardown, all in one process) whose failure modes are not the daemon's, and every hour spent on it is an hour not spent on improving the daemon.

 ## 3. Initial Feature Cut